puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 > *Note*: this is an experimental command, which might be altered or
 > removed in a future release, and for the time being, PuppetDB
 > exports will not include this information.

+### "replace catalog inputs", version 1

+Submit a set of information about "inputs" to a catalog such as hiera data, external function calls, etc.
+Each piece of information has a type and a name such as `["hiera", "puppetdb::globals::version"]`, see the [replace catalog inputs wire format v1][inputsv1] for more details.

 ## Examples using `curl`